Spirent/iTest-assets/Libraries/DUTs/TestedBySpirent/di_Cisco_IOSXR_2/README.md

 Argument | Description
 ------------ | -------------
 ipv4_address | If given, will configure IPv4 address on the interface.
-If left as defualt, will remove the IPv4 address from the interface. netmask_v4 | Required if supplying IPv4 address.
-Integer.
+If left as defualt, will remove the IPv4 address from the interface. <br>
-Length of v4 subnet mask to apply to the interface. ipv6_address | If given, will configure IPv6 address on the interface.
-If left as defualt, will remove the IPv6 address from the interface. netmask_v6 | Required if supplying IPv4 address.
-Integer.
+netmask_v4 | Required if supplying IPv4 address.
+Integer.<br>Length of v4 subnet mask to apply to the interface. ipv6_address | If given, will configure IPv6 address on the interface.
+If left as defualt, will remove the IPv6 address from the interface. <br>
-Length of v6 prefix to apply to the interface. interface | Name of interface to alter
+netmask_v6 | Required if supplying IPv4 address.
+Integer.<br>Length of v6 prefix to apply to the interface.
+interface | Name of interface to alter
 ### ConfigureInterfaceMtu
 Configure MTU size on an interface